-So you changed the G Suite.
+So you changed the G Suite or thinking about changing to G Suite?
 It was a smart move.
-There is no question in my mind that gmail is the best the email service and G suite is awesome for domain email.
-Google has the biggest market share in email with 1.2 billion users and 44% of people in the U.S. are using gmail while their nearest competition, Yahoo, is at 26% as of 2017.
+There is no question in my mind that Gmail is the best the email service and G Suite is awesome for domain email.
+Google has one of the biggest market shares in email with 1.2 billion users, roughly 38% as of July 2020.

 I generally don’t like going with the popular products or ones that the masses use.
 However for email, its a no brainer.
 Gmail is fast, has better redundancy and better spam management.
 It make a big difference with domain email because it G suite checks your mail instantly where as normal SMTP has a delay.